uraychang/robobob/README.md

 - ***AnswerProvidable***: This interface defines how questions are answered.
 Once a question is asked, an appropriate implementation of this interface is selected to provide an answer.
   - ***answer(String question)***: Provides the answer to the question.
   - ***belongsToThis(String question)***: Determines whether the current question can be handled by this answer provider.
-- ***AnswerProviderFactory***: Implements the Simple Factory Pattern.
+- ***AnswerProviderFactory***: Implements the Factory Pattern.
 It takes the user question as input and returns the most suitable AnswerProvidable implementation.
 - ***SimilarityService***: Calculates the semantic similarity between user-asked questions and predefined questions to find the closest match.
 - ***PredefinedQuestion***: Stores predefined questions and answers.
 These questions are persisted in a JSON file and loaded into memory when the game starts.